nuo18/JS_games/README.md

 # JS_games
-Simple HTML Javascript games I am learning.
+A bunch of javascript games I will be developing and learning over time.